 How healthy eating prevents cancer

-Some foods, such as red and processed meats and salt, increase the risk of developing cancer.
-While others, such as fruits, vegetables and high fibre foods, can help prevent the disease.
+Diet can also directly affect cancer risk.
+Some foods, such as processed and red meat and salt-preserved foods, can increase the risk of developing cancer.
+While others, such as fruits, vegetables and foods high in fibre, can reduce the risk of cancer.

 Which cancers are affected?

 Diet has been linked with several different types of cancer:

 - Mouth cancer